Henley: how to choose and wear this heroic garment

 David Bowie stands out against this black and white background.

-Henley with a suit.
+The henley with a suit.
 I don't particularly recommend it.
-Unless you really want to go out of the ordinary, at a party, like David Bowie.
-But is this really desirable?
+Unless you really want to stand out at a party, like David Bowie.
+But is that really advisable?

 Henley under a leather jacket

-Here, Ethan Desu (is that his real name?) plays on the rebellious side of the henley, bordering on outlaw, by combining it with a perfecto, a hat and dark glasses.
+Here, Ethan Desu (is that his real name?) plays on the rebellious, almost outlaw side of the henley by pairing it with a perfecto, a hat and dark glasses.
 It works well, don't you think?

 WITH A VEST